minispooner/red-team-ops-resources/RedTeaming.md

 # What is Red Teaming?
-Emulating & simulating real world threats against an organization to help them better prepare against actual breaches.
+Security exercises that emulate real world threats against an organization to help them better prepare against actual breaches.
+Red Teaming helps assess and improve the effectiveness of the people, processes, and technologies employed as an org's defenses.

 # Benefits of Red Teaming
 - Measures actual defenses.
 Invalidates assumptions and unveils the truth.